HawtDogFlvrWtr/coinbase_bot/README.md

   # Create backtesting data folder
   mkdir backtesting_data

-  # Download the historical data for your symbols
+  # Download the historical data for your symbols.
+You can/should make this run hourly via cron (0 * * * *) so you always have the latest backtesting data available
   python3 download_backtest_data.py

   # Start the backtester